Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Overview of Electrotactile Feedback

 \subsubsection{Epidermal Stimulation}

-As displayed in \autoref{fig:ElectStim}, the epidermal stimulation refers to electrodes, which are placed on the skin of the user without penetrating it.
-The electrical current circulates in the subdermal area of the skin between the anodic and cathodic pads.
-The electrical current stimulates skin’s receptors of this area, which may be expanded to nearby areas, when the area includes a nervebundle(s) \cite{Ghafoor2017}.
-Epidermal stimulation has been applied on the forearm and upper-arm predominantly for prosthetic hands' users (see below \emph{Subsection 2.3.5}) and on the hand, especially on the fingertips.
+The epidermal stimulation refers to electrodes, which are placed on the skin of the user without penetrating it.
+The electrical current circulates in the subdermal area of the skin between the anodic and cathodic pads (a description of the stimulation is illustrated in \autoref{fig:ElectroStim}).
+The electrical current stimulates skin’s receptors of this area, which may be expanded to nearby areas when the area includes a nerve bundle(s) \cite{Ghafoor2017}.
+Epidermal stimulation has been applied on the forearm and upper-arm predominantly for prosthetic hands' users (see below \autoref{ssec:Prostheses}) and on the hand, especially on the fingertips.

-The fingertips are considered the corner stones of perceiving the environment around us, providing the user with haptic information that is essential in various interactions like grasping and manipulating objects \cite{Edin2008,Johnson2000,Pacchierotti2017,Westling1987}.
+The fingertips are considered the cornerstones of perceiving the surrounding environment, providing the user with haptic information that is essential in various interactions like grasping and manipulating objects \cite{Edin2008,Johnson2000,Pacchierotti2017,Westling1987}.
 Most haptic interfaces are therefore designed and developed for the fingers and the hands~\cite{Pacchierotti2017,Maisto2017}.
-In this respect, Kaczmarek \emph{et al.}, (2017) found that users were able to accurately differentiate the frequency and intensity of electrotactile feedback on middle fingertip \cite{Kaczmarek2017}.
+In this respect, Kaczmarek \emph{et al.} \cite{Kaczmarek2017} found that users were able to accurately differentiate the frequency and intensity of electrotactile feedback on middle fingertip.
 Notably, the acceptability of receiving electrotactile feedback on the index fingertip has been examined and confirmed by two user studies with an adequate sample size (e.g., N = 15 or 21) \cite{Shen2011, Shen2014}.
 Equally, the sense of touching a surface has been successfully rendered by using electrotactile feedback on the index fingertip \cite{Gregory2011,Kuroda2013,Shen2011}.
-Similarly, the study of Kuroda and Grondin, (2013) has effectively rendered the sense of touch elicited by electrotactile feedback on every fingertip, except the pinky’s fingertip \cite{Kuroda2013}.
+Similarly, the study of Kuroda and Grondin \cite{Kuroda2013} has effectively rendered the sense of touch elicited by electrotactile feedback on every fingertip, except the pinky’s fingertip.